geek-kb/k8s_security/docs/attack_vectors/intro.md

 - **[Compromised Sidecars](/docs/attack_vectors/compromised_sidecars)**: Exploiting sidecar containers to attack the main application.

 Each article provides **examples, real-world risks, and mitigation strategies** to help secure Kubernetes clusters against these threats.

+---

+## **Warning: Security Risk**

+The information and the scripts included in this section are intended for **educational and security research purposes only**.
+They demonstrate how attackers exploit misconfigurations and vulnerabilities in Kubernetes clusters.
+Running these scripts on a production system or in an unauthorized environment can lead to **severe security breaches, data loss, and system compromise**.

+Use this content only in a **controlled, isolated testing environment** where you have explicit permission.
+Misuse of this information may violate company policies or legal regulations.

+**You are responsible for how you use this information.
+Proceed with caution.**